lucaong/minisearch/README.md

 ## Features

-  * Memory-efficient index, smaller than most other libraries, designed to support memory-constrained use cases like mobile browsers.
+  * Memory-efficient index, designed to support memory-constrained use cases like mobile browsers.

-  * Exact match, prefix match and fuzzy match, all with a single performant and multi-purpose index data structure.
+  * Exact, prefix, and fuzzy search

-  * Boosting of document fields
+  * Auto-suggestion engine, for auto-completion of search queries

-  * Mutable index: documents can be added and removed at any time
+  * Documents can be added and removed from the index at any time

   * Simple API, providing building blocks to build specific solutions